acumenix/k8s-security-on-azure/docs/pvencryption.md

 SSE is supported natively with the default behavior of managed disks.
 There is no support for the use of custom keys to do SSE encryption.

 ### Going Forward
-TODO: add support for SSE with custom keys
+TODO: add support for SSE with custom keys implementing and automating the following scenario: [https://docs.microsoft.com/en-us/azure/storage/common/storage-service-encryption-customer-managed-keys](https://docs.microsoft.com/en-us/azure/storage/common/storage-service-encryption-customer-managed-keys)

 ...